gurgeous/simhilarity/README.md

 * **ngrammer** - proc for converting normalized strings into ngrams.
 The default ngrammer pulls out bigrams and runs of digits, which is perfect for matching names and addresses.

 * **verbose** - if true, show progress while simhilarity is working.
 Great for the impatient.
+Use --verbose from the command line.